 Watch a video interview with CEO Reece Chowdhry:

 RLC Ventures has launched two previous EIS/SEIS funds.
-In total, it raised £3.5 million and invested in 14 companies.
-The second fund is still in the process of deploying capital.
+In total, it has raised £5.2 million and invested in 28 companies.

-RLC Ventures’ third fund, Arrive, will follow a similar investment strategy as previous iterations.
-It aims to build global businesses from the outset.
-Ideally, RLC Ventures will look for companies headquartered in the UK with established offshore operations in emerging markets (from Eastern Europe to South America).
+This fund will follow a similar investment strategy as previous iterations.
+Ideally, RLC Ventures will look for companies headquartered in the UK with established offshore operations (from Eastern Europe to South America).
 Often one of the most expensive aspects for a young business is technology development.
-By establishing this function in an emerging market, companies may be able to significantly reduce costs – providing they can maintain their operations across long distances and potentially different time zones.
+By establishing this function outside the UK, companies may be able to significantly reduce costs – providing they can maintain their operations across long distances and potentially different time zones.
 For instance, recent investee company Greendeck claims its software development costs are 10x lower in India than in the UK, with no reduction in speed or quality.

 While RLC Ventures prefers companies to adopt this strategy, it will make exceptions if a business can demonstrate comparable levels of capital efficiency and scalability.

 It is anticipated most investment opportunities will be sourced through angel networks, introducers and RLC Ventures’ scout network.
 In a year, the team expects to see around 2,500 deals in total with an average of 50 deals a week getting through to the screening process.
 For these, additional due diligence will take place with external consultants to provide an investment paper for the independent advisory committee.
 The committee must reach a majority decision before an investment can be accepted.

 Post-investment, RLC Ventures looks to support founders on growth strategy, fundraising, recruitment and financial management.

 The manager is targeting a return of £2.60 per £1 invested, net of all costs and performance fees, not guaranteed.